 We also plan to initiate a Phase 2 proof-of-concept trial of APL-2 in patients with wet AMD in the first half of 2018 to evaluate the safety of APL-2 when administered with anti-VEGF treatments and then to evaluate whether treatment with APL-2 may allow wet AMD patients to reduce their dependence on anti-VEGF treatments.
 We believe that intravitreal administration of APL-2 in the presence of GA induces immunological changes in the retina that cause neovascularization and wet AMD as part of a healing response before returning to a quiescent state.
-We believe that intravitreal administration of APL-2 in patients with wet AMD in the absence of GA could also allow the retinal environment to return to its quiescent state, possibly slowing or halting the formation of new blood vessels and reducing exudation.
-Accordingly, we plan to conduct this proof-of-concept trial to explore whether the administration of APL-2 in patients with wet AMD can cause the retinal environment to return to its quiescent state and alleviate the need for anti-VEGF treatment.
+We believe that intravitreal administration of APL-2 in patients with wet AMD in the absence of GA could also allow the retinal environment to return to its quiescent state, possibly slowing or halting the formation of APL-2 in patients with wet AMD can cause the retinal environment to return to its quiescent state and alleviate the need for anti-VEGF treatment.
 We believe that the data from this trial may also support the use of APL-2 in eyes afflicted with both wet AMD and GA.